nickwells/utilities/gosh/_gosh.NOTES.md

 matching the name of the snippet will be used\.
 Any extra directories, since they are added at the start of the list, will be searched before the default ones\.
+### See Parameters
+* snippet\-list\-dir
+* snippets\-dir

+### See Note
+* Gosh \- snippets

 ## Gosh \- snippets
 You can introduce pre\-defined blocks of code \(called snippets\) into your script\. gosh will search through a list of directories for a file with the snippet name and insert that into your script\.
-See the note

-&apos;Gosh \- snippet directories&apos;

- for a list of the default directories that will be searched for snippets\.
 A filename with a full path can also be given\.
 Any inserted code is prefixed with a comment showing which file it came from to help with debugging\.